Sounds

 CONTINUITY ↔ PUNCTUATION

 Continuity and punctuation describe how sound and syntax move across time: whether a poem sustains motion through flow or advances by interruption.
 The axis is not about grammatical marks alone, but about acoustic segmentation—how frequently a line is made to stop, reset, or break versus how long it is allowed to carry forward without arrest.
-Continuity privileges extension.
-Clauses bleed into one another through enjambment, connective phrasing, and sustained breath.
-Sound is allowed to persist across syntactic units, and meaning unfolds through duration rather than through emphasis.
-The ear experiences motion as ongoing; pressure accumulates gently, often without a clear point of release.
-Continuity is especially effective when a poem seeks inevitability, drift, procession, or immersion.

-Punctuation, by contrast, advances through segmentation.
-Stops, breaks, dashes, hard line endings, or abrupt syntactic closures repeatedly interrupt flow.
-Each unit arrives as a discrete event rather than part of a continuous stream.
+Continuity privileges extension: clauses bleed into one another through enjambment and sustained breath, meaning unfolds through duration, and pressure accumulates gently without a clear point of release.
+Punctuation advances through segmentation: stops, breaks, dashes, and hard line endings repeatedly interrupt flow, each unit arriving as a discrete event rather than part of a continuous stream.
 The ear registers movement by restart rather than by carry.
-Punctuation produces clarity, force, command, or shock by insisting on boundaries and resets.

 This axis operates independently of density, sonority, or obstruction.
 A passage may be dense yet continuous, or sparse yet sharply punctuated.
-What continuity and punctuation measure is temporal behavior: whether sound is permitted to run on or is repeatedly cut into units.
-The distinction is bodily and rhythmic—whether the voice is asked to sustain or to strike.
+What continuity and punctuation measure is temporal behavior—whether sound is permitted to run on or is repeatedly cut into units.
+The distinction is bodily: whether the voice is asked to sustain or to strike.
+They govern whether a poem feels like a current or a series of blows, and the reader experiences this not as interpretation but in breath, pacing, and the cadence of attention.

 She sang beyond the genius of the sea.